RRC-LLC/mapster/README.md

 ## Environment Setup
 ### Prod

 The codebase is configured for production using MongoDB, S3-compatible object storage for images + files, Resend for emails, and ReCAPTCHA for uploads.
+See `.env.example` for a list of the necessary environment variables.

 ### Dev